 #2 Speed optimization

-It’s no more a new thing for webmasters to learn that search engines like Google consider website loading speed for deciding their rankings on the search results pages.
-Not only search engines, but optimized webpage loading speed is good for user experience as well.
+It’s no longer a new thing for webmasters to learn that search engines like Google consider website loading speed when deciding their rankings on the search results pages.
+It is not only search engines but optimized webpage loading speed that is good for user experience.

-Thankfully, if your eCommerce website has been developed using WordPress CMS, you can use several plugins like W3 Total Cache which will help you to optimize your product pages for speed especially when you use large-size images.
-This plugin also offers several other great features to improve the SEO of your website.
+Thankfully, suppose your eCommerce website has been developed using WordPress CMS.
+In that case, you can use several plugins like W3 Total Cache, which will help you optimize your product pages for speed, mainly when you use large-size images.
+This plugin offers several other great features to improve your website’s SEO.
 Please click here to view the list of all those features.

 Recommended post: 8 Tips to Secure Your Woocommerce Online Store